 Do you see that?
-This concordance, and many other documents, actually admits that what we read, “In the Common Version of the English Bible”; what we are actually reading, is something that is, “Generally, though improperly, translated as ‘the Lord'”!
+This concordance, and many other documents in use today, actually admit that what we read, “In the Common Version of the English Bible”; what we are actually reading, is something that is, “Generally, though improperly, translated as ‘The LORD'”!

-As it turns out, The Exalted Name was incommunicable (by our generation) only because the children of Israel: the Hebrew Priests, Rabbi’s, and teachers, ultimately FORGOT THE VOWELS (and Vowel Points) needed to make His Name FULL and pronounceable again.
-Thru their lack of use, they literally forgot how to write and pronounce His Name.
+As it turns out, The Exalted Name was incommunicable (for many generations) because the children of Israel; the Hebrew Priests, Rabbi’s, leaders and teachers, FORGOT THE VOWELS (and the Vowel Points) needed to make His Name FULL.

 Seriously, brethren, they forgot how to pronounce His Name, because they had literally, “Taken His Name in Vain” for so long!
 And this violation of the Third Commandment has lasted throughout many, many generations… Think about that!

-Whew, A serious title for a serious topic, wouldn’t you say?
-Nonetheless, in his book, Mr. Wall reveals the truth of the Exalted Name in a very profound and reverent manner.
+That is a very serious title for a very serious topic, to be sure.
+Nonetheless, in his book, Mr. Wall reveals the truth of the Exalted Name in a very profound, exhaustive and reverent manner.

 Some very serious thinking – and my Discoveries:

-My first revelation came in the fact that Mr. Wall’s understanding and comprehension of Hebrew is fascinating.
-Personally, I believe his knowledge exceeded all the scholars of his (or even of our) day.
+I must first acknowledge that Mr. Wall’s understanding and comprehension of Hebrew is fascinating.
+Personally, I believe his knowledge exceeds all the scholars of his (or even of our) day.

 Without pomp or bravado, Mr. Wall minutely details his proof regarding the Vowel-Letters in the Text of the Hebrew Bible, and how those Vowel-Letters dictate the proper spelling and pronunciation of The Exalted Name.
 Going back in writings as far as possible, Mr. Wall learned the truth, and shared his proof with us.